 The Colosseum is the most famous example of a Roman amphitheatre and also the largest!
-The connection between competition, sport, and power is all up for grabs in this special collaboration between the Wonders Podcast and Dr G from our very own Partial Historians.
+The connection between competition, sport, and power is all up for grabs in this special collaboration between the Wonders of the World Podcast and Dr G from our very own Partial Historians.
 You can hear it all here.
 Enter Vespasian Stage Right Vespasian comes from a middling political family, who made his name as a commander of troops.
-So how does he become…
+So how…

 Tag: Roman Emperors